danlentz/cl-ctrie/readme.md

 ### Ideosyncrasies

-Perhaps most ideosyncrasies of this ctrie implementation as compared with the [original](http://github.com/axel22/Ctries), written in Scala, result from the efforts I have taken to, where feasible, adopt an approach emphasizing more functional oriented decomposition of the algortithm, written in a manner more closely representative of ideomatic, common-lisp coding style.
+Perhaps most ideosyncrasies of this common-lisp ctrie implementation as compared with the [original](http://github.com/axel22/Ctries), written in Scala, result from the efforts I have taken to, where feasible, adopt an approach emphasizing a more functional oriented decomposition of the algortithm, written in a manner that is more closely representative of ideomatic, common-lisp coding style.
 For example, rather than expose a general purpose GCAS and RDCSS api, these protocols are incorporated into ctrie-specific abstractions.
-For __GCAS__ the exposed api
-includes: `INODE-READ` `INODE-MUTATE` and `INODE-COMMIT` and for __RDCSS:__ `ROOT-NODE-ACCESS` `ROOT-NODE-REPLACE` and `ROOT-NODE-COMMIT.` The liberties I have taken have the intended benefit of providing an interface that is much easier to digest, understand, remember, and work with (at least for me) than direct exposure in imperative style of the intricate mechanations that underlie the ctrie algorithm.
-On the other hand, the further one strays from a direct translation of the original (verified) ctrie implementation, the greater the likelihood of introducing bugs into an environment (lock-free concurrent data structure development) in which bugs can be extremely subtle and are notoriously difficult to detect.
-I have attempted to strike an appropriate balance between these conflicting concerns, and I intend to mitigate the risk, at least in part, through development of a more extensive arsenal of regression tests and benchmarking facilities.
+For __GCAS__ the exposed api includes: `INODE-READ` `INODE-MUTATE` and `INODE-COMMIT` and for __RDCSS:__ `ROOT-NODE-ACCESS` `ROOT-NODE-REPLACE` and `ROOT-NODE-COMMIT.` The liberties I have taken have the intended benefit of providing an interface that is much easier to digest, understand, remember, and work with (at least for me) than direct exposure in imperative style of the intricate mechanations that underlie the ctrie algorithm.
+On the other hand, the further one strays from a direct translation of the original (verified) ctrie implementation, the greater the likelihood of introducing bugs into an environment (lock-free concurrent data structure development) in which bugs can be extremely subtle and notoriously difficult to detect.
+I have attempted to strike an appropriate balance between these conflicting concerns, and I intend to mitigate the risk, at least in part, through continued development of an extensive arsenal of regression tests and benchmarking facilities.

-In addition, there are a few differences in the feature set that is provided, such as a suite of mapping operators in leiu of a Java style iterator.
+In addition, there are a few differences in the feature set that is provided -- such as a suite of mapping operators in leiu of a Java-style Iterator.
 For the most part I expect that these changes will be preferable to developers accustomed to a more 'lispy' coding style.